tufoinnkuo10/mob-program/README.md

 Return `true` if the two given strings are anagrams.
 Otherwise, return `false`.

-A word is an <dfn>anagram</dfn> of another word if both use the same letters in the same quantity, but arranged differently.
+A word WHICH is an <dfn>anagram</dfn> of another word if both use the same letters in the same quantity, but arranged differently.

 For example:
 - `friend` and `Finder` are anagrams.